Riddhima-jain/Cracking-the-Code-The-Foundation-Behind-LLMs/README.md

 ## Coming Soon
 > How AI Learns from Mistakes – Loss Functions & Gradient Descent
+> Attention is All You Need – The Magic Behind Transformers

 ## Contributing
 Spotted a bug?
 Have a better analogy?
 Want to contribute a notebook for a future episode?
 Feel free to open an issue or reach out to me!

+## Found this helpful?
+Please star this repo and share the Medium article to support thoughtful, accessible AI content.

+"It's not the tech.
+It's the story you tell with it."
+— Iron Man